-1 Johanna Haltia-Tapio is a specialist partner, and Johan Hägerström and Anniina Järvinen are managing associates at Hannes Snellman.
+1 Johanna Haltia-Tapio is a specialist partner, Joakim Frände is a counsel and Anniina Järvinen is a managing associate at Hannes Snellman.

 2 An individual is deemed a resident of Finland if the permanent home and abode of such a person is in Finland or if such person stays in Finland for a continuous period of more than six months.
 A Finnish citizen who has moved abroad is considered to be a resident of Finland until three years have passed from the end of the year of departure, unless it is proven that no substantial ties to Finland existed during the relevant tax year.